Optional Practical Training (OPT)

-3. Advisor will review your request and issue you two new I-20s with the OPT recommendation (one for your personal record, one to be signed and mailed with your application).
+3. Your advisor will review your request and issue two new I-20s with the OPT recommendation (one for your personal record, and one to be signed and mailed with your application).
 ISSS will contact you when your new I-20s and application materials are ready for pick up.

 4. Mail all application materials with new signed I-20 with OPT recommendation to USCIS.
-For mailing addresses see below or pick up a mailing instructions checklist from ISSS.
+For mailing addresses see below.

 When to Apply

 The earliest you can apply is 90 days before completion of studies and the latest you can apply is 60 days after completion of studies.
 ISSS strongly recommends you apply three months prior to your requested start date to ensure timely processing of your Employment Authorization Document (EAD).
 You do NOT have to have a job offer in order to apply for OPT.

 Processing Times and Application Status